ChengQu29/ChengQu.github.io/_posts/2025-09-27-my-first-post.md

 tags: [C]
 ---

-Here, I share my understanding and explanation of callback function, one of the key building blocks of a multi-threading file sharing server I developed in the OMSCS program..
+Welcome to my first post!
+Here’s my explanation of how to implement callbacks, one of the key building blocks of a multi-threading file sharing server I developed in the OMSCS program.

 A callback is a function that you pass as an argument to another function.
 The receiving function can then invoke the callback at a particular point, allowing for flexible and resuable code.